cynddl/sublime-text-merlin/README.md

 ## Work in Progress

 This is an initial port of the vim plugin of merlin.
-Buffers can be synchronised with merlin, but any edit need a full refresh between ST and merlin.
+Buffers can be synchronised with merlin, but any edit needs a full refresh between ST and merlin.
 Projects are not supported.

 If you want to use fully merlin with Sublime Text, fork this repository.